 But they are all wrong!
 The task estimates are wrong.
 The staff hours are wrong.
 Even if you record days off and every single meeting and comfort break it will still be wrong.

-You know your velocity in story points, that is low level enough.
-If a team can take on 50 story points, that is what they should do.
+If you followed the previous advice, each story is worth “1”, so your velocity is now expressed in a count of stories.
+That is low-fidelity, but usually enough.
+If a team can complete about 10 stories, that is what they should do.
 Stories and tasks should be pulled from the Sprint backlog by whoever is ready for work.
 The burndown chart and your task board will tell you if there is a resource problem.
-Stay away from tasks-in-hours marrying up to people-in-hours because you'll be caught up in the tangled web of incorrect estimates and incorrect availability.
+Stay away from tasks-in-hours marrying up to people-in-hours because you’ll be caught up in the tangled web of incorrect estimates and incorrect availability.
 Completely ignore the resource allocation and let the work be pulled out of the backlog in order as people need more work.